Docs

 Summary

 • Qty received — Applied to Shopify inventory at save (for the additional amounts you enter in this session), using the PO’s destination location.
+Also reduces incoming and open PO exposure by the received amount.

 Partial receipts